excellarateinc/voyage-api-java/readme_docs/DEPLOY.md

   special javascript file that contains reusable comment blocks.

 #### 5. Artifacts for deployment
-The artifacts that should be deployed will be contained in the publish\_PublishedWebsites\Launchpad.Web folder.
+The artifacts that should be deployed will be contained in the publish\_PublishedWebsites\Voyage.Web folder.
 The artifacts will include both the apidoc files as well as the API bin files.

 :arrow_up: [Back to Top](#table-of-contents)